These cultural activities in French will light up your students' minds.

 Would you like more activities?
 Watch our on-demand webinar, "Lighting the Spark for World Language Students."
-Betsy Vergara Strawn and Jane Maloney, world language content specialists at Carnegie Learning, share strategies for utilizing digital environments to ignite students' love of languages and deep exploration of culture.
+Betsy Vergara Strawn and Jane Maloney, world language content specialists, share strategies for utilizing digital environments to ignite students' love of languages and deep exploration of culture.

 As you cultivate cultural immersion in your French class, your students will be more engaged, which will help them learn more and better transfer their knowledge to real-life situations.